BYLAWS TO THE CONSTITUTION OF THE GREEN PARTY OF MINNESOTA

 These bylaws are subordinate to the Constitution of the Green Party of Minnesota.

-2. No bylaw shall be adopted to address any matter which is not addressed by the Constitution, except as specifically authorized by the Constitution, or where that matter pertains to a particular provision of the Constitution, and must be addressed to allow proper implementation of that provision.
+- No bylaw shall be adopted to address any matter which is not addressed by the Constitution, except as specifically authorized by the Constitution, or where that matter pertains to a particular provision of the Constitution and must be addressed to allow proper implementation of that provision.

 Article III.
 Platform

-2. Planks shall be adopted or removed at the biennial convention in accordance with Article VIII of the constitution, requiring a two thirds vote (2/3) vote if a vote is necessary.
+- Planks shall be considered at the Biennial Convention or at a Special Meeting in accordance with Article VIII of the Constitution.
+Adoption or removal requires a two thirds (2/3) vote if a vote is necessary.

-3. Proposed planks shall be published in a manner accessible to the membership at least thirty (30) days before the Biennial Convention at which they are to be considered.
+- Proposed planks shall be published in a manner accessible to the membership at least fifteen (15) days before the meeting at which they are to be considered.

 Article IV.
 Forfeiture of Membership

-3. Holders of elected office within the Green Party of Minnesota may be removed from office for cause by a simple majority vote at an Annual Meeting, Special Meeting, Biennial Convention or yearly Statewide Membership Meeting.
-However, CC members representing a congressional district can only be removed from their office at their respective congressional district meeting.
+- Holders of elected office within the Green Party of Minnesota may be removed from office for cause by a simple majority vote at an Annual Meeting, Special Meeting, Biennial Convention or Statewide Membership Meeting.
+However, Coordinating Committee members representing a congressional district can only be removed from their office at their respective congressional district meeting.